aaronakku/HOT-OSM/README.md

 https://www.mapbox.com/mapbox-gl-js/api/
 ```
-It contains the basic code to display a Map and combining the Extracted data results in creating the [reusable map](https://aaronakku.github.io/aaronakku/INTERACTIVE-MAP/).
+It contains the basic code to display a map and combining the extracted data results in creating the [reusable map](https://aaronakku.github.io/aaronakku/INTERACTIVE-MAP/).